Surgery for endometriosis, fibroids (myomas), blocked fallopian tubes & more

 In some cases endometriosis, fibroids (myomas), blocked fallopian tubes or abnormalities of the uterine cavity lead to infertility.
 Surgical treatment can improve the chances of getting pregnant.
 Usually minimal invasive laparoscopic tecniques like pelviscopy but also hysteroscopy are used.
-The decision for surgical treatment as an option is taken during the initial consultation.
+The decision for surgical treatment as a fertility treatment option is usually taken during the initial consultation.

 Endometriosis is a disease in which endometrial tissue grows outside the uterine cavity (for example inside the peritoneum, the ovaries, on the fallopian tubes, the bladder or the istestine).
 These extrauterine endometrial growths are subject to the same cyclical changes than inside the uterus.
 They first grow and then, during menstruation, try to find their way out.
 This is what causes heavy menstrual pain, pain during urination or defecation or during sexual intercourse.
 If the disease has been present for many years, it can lead to scarring of the tissue which can be a cause of infertility.